-According to recent analysis, 90% of customers read online reviews, and 85% of them believe online reviews when considering a business.
+According to a recent analysis, 90% of customers read online reviews, and 85% of them believe online reviews when considering a business.
 To encapsulate, if you do not have online reviews than you are losing approx. 80-85% of potential customers.
 Through reviews, people find the product genuine and the end up purchasing the product.

 The power of online review is further apparent through additional stats from the study.
 For instance, 73% of customers say that positive review build trust for local business.
 Adding to that, customers are likely to spend 30% more on a business having excellent reviews.
 However, 86% of customers will decide against buying from you if they read negative reviews about you online.

 Everyone hates a bad review, and as a business owner, you want to maintain a positive online reputation through these reviews.
-Sadly, misunderstanding and mistakes happen, and at some point you’’ have to face online negative review.
+Sadly, misunderstanding and mistakes happen, and at some point, you have to face online negative review.
 So what you can do?

 Negative online reviews are less than perfect, but negative reviews are not the end of the world.
 If you know how to deal with negative reviews, you can mitigate the damage they incur and in some case, benefit from them!

-In response to a through follow up to a negative online review, for example, an unhappy customer may remove that review, edit it, or respond through a follow up to a negative online review, for example, a disappointed customer may delete that review, edit it, or replace it with a positive comment in following interaction.
+In response to a thorough follow up to a negative online review, for example, an unhappy customer may remove that review, edit it, or respond through a follow up to a negative online review, for example, a disappointed customer may delete that review, edit it, or replace it with a positive comment in the following interaction.

 Benefits of Online Reviews